Yale-EEB723/finalproject/code.md

 ### Create Master Table And Perform Absence Analysis

 #### Create Master Table
-The master table contains all information gathered so far: scaffold ID, start coordinates, end coordinates, gene ID, homology ID, and cluster ID.
-It is formed by left-joining gff3.table x agalma.homologs.
+The master table is formed by left-joining gff3.table x agalma.homologs.
 Then, unique scaffold IDs are created by concatenating scaffold IDs to animal IDs.
 In addition, cluster IDs from the previous step are added.

+Thus, the master table contains all information gathered so far: scaffold ID, start coordinates, end coordinates, gene ID, homology ID, and cluster ID.

 ```
 #~~~Create master.table.~~~